 It seems as though the entire world is looking forward to a time when driverless cars will be the norm rather than a new hi-tech phenomenon.
-It is the hopes of automakers, insurance companies and drivers alike that this technology will lead to safer roadways because a large number of accidents are caused by human error.
+It is the hope of automakers, insurance companies and drivers alike that this technology will lead to safer roadways because a large number of accidents are caused by human error.
 However, there are other industries that will be impacted by this autonomous technology that perhaps you hadn’t thought about.

 If you are looking to study for a lucrative career, you just might want to consider getting your masters in electrical and computer engineering online from a well-respected school like Kettering University.
 You can make use of the very same kind of technology to do your graduate work online – that would be information technology.
 Believe it or not, the future of automobiles is totally wrapped up in computer technology.
 Having said that, you just might be surprised at these industries that will be impacted by autonomous technology.